mihai2000q/ConsiliumTempus-be/docs/api/Api.Project.md

 ## Project

-This is the controller that takes care of creating, reading, updating and deleting a Project.
+This is the controller that takes care of creating, updating, deleting and querying Projects.

 ### Get